 #3 – Border Town with Split Personality – Valga/ Valka

-Travelling further south, our final stop in Estonia was a border town or towns with a split personality.
+Our trip from Tallinn to Riga headed further south to our final stop in Estonia, This place was a border town or towns with a split personality.
 On the Estonian side the town is called Valga, which has a population of around 12,000.
 The Latvian city across the border is called Valka and is smaller, with a population of just over 6,000 people.
 Until they were separated in 1920, they were just one town.
 It wasn’t until 21st December 2007 that all the border-crossing points were removed when both Estonia and Lativa both joined the Schengen Agreement.
 The twin towns are 245 km south of Tallinn and 175 km from Riga.

 Our first stop was the Valga Military Museum on the Estonian side of the border.
 The museum was established in the former buildings of the Regional Border Guard.
 There are 2 parts to the museum, both of which are quirky and interesting.
 Inside the museum itself there are various exhibits about the many conflicts that have been fought in the area.
 Thanks to Kaetlin, we learnt loads about the history of the Estonian War of Independence and the defence of the country past and present.
 The outside area around the museum has a huge selection of military vehicles, tanks and even a helicopter.